khaledsaikat/html-form/README.md

 ### Basic Usage

-Accepted arguments:
+#### Accepted arguments

-- Most of the element accept two arguments:
+Most of the element accept two arguments:
-- `$default`: Default value
+- `$default` : Default value
-- `$attributes`: Array of attributes
+- `$attributes` : Array of attributes
 - `echo Html::text($default, attributes);`

-- For options element like select, radio, it accept third argument as `$options`
+For options element like select, radio, it accept third argument as `$options`
 - `$options`: Array of options.
+The array can contains key-value pair or only values
 - `echo Html::select($default, attributes, $options);`

 #### using name, id and class